 Projected enrollment in the proposed major program: Enrollment in the current undergraduate special education program has increased.
 In 2012, six students earned their degree in the major.
 It is predicted that 23 will earn their degree in 2013 (ii).
 According to the Infoview database, there are 116 students enrolled in the current Exceptional Education LBD/MSD major.
 Due to interest expressed in this proposed program at recruitment events and informal surveys of current students, it is anticipated that making the change to a dual certification program in Special Education LBD and Elementary Education will increase our enrollment by at least 25% (ii).
 This would result in full courses rather than small class offerings and make better fiscal use of current faculty lines.

 Relationship of the proposed major program to other programs now offered by the department: The current special education major leads to the Bachelor of Science degree in Exceptional Education, Learning and Behavior Disorders (LBD) and Moderate and Severe Disabilities (MSD) in grades P-12.
-The program is also delivered in a “cohort” model making transfer into and from other majors or institutions prohibitive.
+The program is also delivered in a “cohort” model making transfer into and from other majors, or institutions, prohibitive.
 The department has many education majors, but none lead to a teaching certificate combining special education and general education content areas designated for highly qualified teaching status.
 Research in the education field marks this as a weakness for stand-alone special education programs.
 Elementary education programs have been mandated to close the achievement gap of students with disabilities, cultural diversity, and English language learner with the achievement of non- diverse students.
 The proposed program will replace the current exceptional education program and integrate the certification of Exceptional Education: Learning and Behavior Disorders P-12 with Elementary Education P-6.
 The proposed program has been developed in collaboration with the faculty in Elementary Education, and with faculty of other colleges across the university.
 The current Elementary Education program will remain unchanged when the proposed program is implemented; however, the two programs’ curricula will run parallel.

 Relationship of the proposed major program to other university programs: The proposed program does not duplicate other WKU programs.
 The Special Education program will continue to enjoy a close relationship to several disciplines.
 Psychology addresses student behaviors that are often found in school-age students with disabilities.
 The Communication Disorders department offers courses developed to address the many communication needs of students with disabilities.
 While many areas are related, no program on the campus addresses the training of special education teachers leading to certification.